ralna/GALAHAD/doc/Julia/rst-dir/rqs_functions.rst

 	*
 		- M_val

 		- is a one-dimensional array of size M_ne and type T that holds the values of the entries of the scaling matrix $M$, if it is not the identity matrix, in any of the available storage schemes.
-If M_val is NULL, M will be taken to be the identity matrix.
+If M_val is C_NULL, M will be taken to be the identity matrix.

 	*
 		- m